Glenn Martin, DDS: Development

-Former Paramount and Disney chief executive Michael Eisner, who put up his own money to produce the pilot episode, pitched it to Nick at Nite rather than ABC.
+Former Paramount and Disney chief executive Michael Eisner, who put up his own money to produce the pilot episode, pitched it to Nick at Nite rather than Fox.
 Eisner was quoted as saying the decision was based on Nick at Nite's record of nurturing shows.
 The show has a 1970s sensibility including the design of the Winnebago which Glenn drives.
 It was reportedly inspired by the 1971 ABC made-for-TV movie In Search of America, which starred Jeff Bridges as a college dropout who drove a Winnebago across the country with his family.

 Laugh track

 Unusual for a modern animated sitcom, the show featured a laugh track in early episodes intended to mimic 1970s sitcoms.
 This was later removed at the request of the series' creators, with Eric Fogel citing the show having "too much internal thinking".
 Part of the criticism was leveled at the overuse of laugh tracks (which were permanently removed a month after the show's premiere).
 Mike Hale of The New York Times wrote: "Glenn Martin, DDS is pretty much laugh–free (though it does have a laugh track)".
 The Hollywood Reporter wrote: "Ignore the stilted jokes [and] the limp characterization. [...]
 Just understand this: Martin is an animated show with a laugh track.
 Imagination comes in handy, though, in trying to figure out how someone approved this concept, labored on this and then let it free into the world."